 Sadly, the man who provided the edition and parts for this performance was somehow omitted from the program.
 Washington composer Maurice Saylor (see my review of a recent performance of his music) has had an interesting side career doing this sort of work, including being responsible for preparing scores and parts for premieres of operas by Gian Carlo Menotti.
 I know from personal experience that this involves an incredible amount of work and worry, which is never really compensated as it should be, not that most scholars really work for that sort of remuneration.
 (An interesting exception is the case of Professor Lionel Sawkins, who won a lawsuit about just this sort of work, which I mentioned here last year.)

-Now I know what you are saying about this opera: "Who?
-What?"
 Most readers are probably familiar with the first installment of the story of Oedipus, as found in the first play in Sophocles' tragic trilogy, Oedipus the King.
 A prophecy about the heir to the throne of Thebes causes his parents to abandon him, although a shepherd raises the child under another identity.
 Because of their actions, Oedipus does not know who his real parents are, and when he returns to Thebes, he is doomed by the gods to fulfill the very prophecy his parents sought to undo.
 On the road into the city, he kills his father, Laius, and is welcomed into the city as the new king, where he then marries his mother, Jocasta.
 Sigmund Freud, believing that myths are preserved and retold because they tell us something profound about human nature, cited this myth as the basis of his theory about the nature of the relationships between parents and children, which he said is related to the primal sex drive.
 If unresolved, this so-called "Oedipus complex" could lead to neurosis later in life.

 Probably less familiar are the subsequent two tragedies in the trilogy: Oedipus at Colonus and Antigone.
 You would think that the hero blinding himself in self-punishment would be the low point of tragedy, but the story just gets bleaker.
 Oedipus survives and wanders to Colonus, guided by his faithful daughter, Antigone.
 All of the children born from the unlawful union with Jocasta are cursed.
 An oracle tells Oedipus that Colonus will be the location of his death.
 Theseus, King of Athens, agrees to help Oedipus against Creon, Jocasta's brother, who now rules Thebes.
 Oedipus's son Polyneices comes to ask his father to forgive him, because an oracle has told him that whichever son Oedipus supports before he dies will win.
 Oedipus curses Polyneices, who is slain by Creon, and Oedipus is taken by the gods.
 It doesn't turn out any better for Antigone, who tries to bury her brother in Thebes.
 Creon has her buried alive but then later relents his decision, only to discover that she has hanged herself.
 The Brady Bunch this story is not.